Glitch752/OnScreenOCR/README.md

 - [ ] Add support for other languages
 - [ ] Test and add support for MacOS and Linux
 - [ ] Add support for multiple monitors
+- [ ] Allow shift to drag selection after it's been created if cursor is in selection

 ## Development
 Since the OCR dependency used ([Leptess](https://github.com/houqp/leptess)) relies on vcpkg dependencies, you need to run the following (and clone with submodules!):